kalinwastaken/NojOS/README.md

 ![image](https://www.image2url.com/r2/default/images/1777936511929-7dd8fe80-837b-4da6-a93b-d3a6dacd4034.png)
 _Screenshot from NojOS terminal as of 04.05.2026_
 This is in purpose to document all commands in detail in the NojOS terminal and installation.
+# But, what is this?
+This is the interface for an OS project which will be done way in the future; not an OS.
+For right now, this is just a test to see how far I can stretch JavaScript as a language to the point it can act as an interface for other programs on the computer.
 ## Installation and Running
 First, move file to home directory for proper use.
 To run NojOS, use must run `node NojOS-VERSION/NojOS-VERSION/NojOS.js`